2022 Rugby League Ireland season

 The 2022 Rugby League Ireland (RLI) season was a suite of rugby league competitions played on the island of Ireland administered by Rugby League Ireland.
 Featuring a two division men's Premiership and Championship, as well as a two game Women's Premiership, the season saw the Dublin City Exiles and Banbridge Broncos remain undefeated in their respective divisions to take home the title.

 RLI Premiership

-Three teams contested the RLI Premiership, with the Dublin City Exiles winning the title with a perfect 6–0 record across the season.
+Four teams contested the RLI Premiership, with the Dublin City Exiles winning the title with a perfect 6–0 record across the season.